Cruel Intentions (pilot)

 Cruel Intentions is an unaired television pilot produced by Original Film and Sony Pictures Television for NBC.
-The pilot serves as a direct sequel to the 1999 film of same name by Roger Kumble, which is based on the 1782 French novel Les Liaisons dangereuses by Pierre Choderlos de Laclos.
+Part of the franchise of the same name, the pilot serves as a direct sequel to the 1999 film by Roger Kumble, which is based on the 1782 French novel Les Liaisons dangereuses by Pierre Choderlos de Laclos.

 The Cruel Intentions pilot was expected to debut in 2016, but NBC opted not to buy the series.
-The pilot was directed and co-written by Kumble, with Neal H. Moritz, who produced the original film and sequels, serving as executive producers.
+It was directed and co-written by Kumble, with Neal H. Moritz, who produced the original film and sequels, serving as executive producers.
 It stars Sarah Michelle Gellar, reprising her role of Kathryn Merteuil from the film.

+The pilot was the second attempt to adapt the franchise as a television series after the 1999 Fox series that was canceled during filming and later retooled as the 2000 direct-to-video prequel film Cruel Intentions 2.
+A third project, also titled Cruel Intentions, was given a series order at Amazon Prime Video and premiered in November 2024, but was canceled after one season.

 Plot

 The pilot is set seventeen years after the events of the film and sees Bash Casey, son of Sebastian Valmont and Annette Hargrove, discover his late father's journal.
 Upon discovering this he is thrown into a world of lies, sex and power.
 The potential series included the character of Kathryn Merteuil, Bash's step-aunt, who would try to gain power of Valmont International.